a.k.a. your "Smart Card" or "GSA badge".

 Smart Card Certificate Validationapplication in Self Service.
 Wait for a moment while it confirms your card is good to go.
 Contact IT if your certificate does not validate

 - Click "Install" on

 Map Smartcard - Catalina.
 Wait until this finishes installing.
 Do not remove your card.

-- Now you can remove your card and restart your computer.
+Now you can remove your card and log out of your computer.
 You are all set up to follow the login steps below.

 Password vs. PIN

 All personal computers at GSA need to use PIV cards to log in.
 This means you'll use a PIN when logging into your Mac, as well as when you perform other actions on your Mac that require a password.
 It is not a replacement for your ENT password.
 Here are some common questions (and answers) that may help.